SOAR Intake (first 30 days)

 - Review incoming treatment records with an eye toward functional limitations.

 - Function letter: should be sourced in interactions AND evidence found in treatment records.
 Make sure to review our Function Letter Guidelines and Sample Function Letter.
+(It’s good practice to write this as records come in, but you won’t need to submit until later, to the BDD, along with all records.)

 - If a case manager is involved, they may be able/willing to write a letter as well.

 - Complete Adult Function Report (SSA-3373).
 This should be completed with the client, often over the phone.
 Answers should be in their words in quotation marks, but do provide context either in parentheses or in the comments.
+(Like the Function Letter, this will be submitted a bit later.)

 - Complete ISBA and Internet Disability Report (use 19102 as client’s zip code! and save a copy of the receipt at the end!)